 Best Charcuterie & Cheese in Austin

-PLEASE NOTE: At time of press, area restaurants, bars, and all other businesses are continually changing their hours, specials, and operational protocols due to the Covid-19 virus.
+PLEASE NOTE: At time of press, area restaurants, bars, and all other businesses are continually changing their hours, specials, and operational protocols due to the Covid-19 virus and variants.
 I highly recommend visiting the website and/or calling any of the listed establishments prior to visiting to obtain the most updated information.

 I consider myself a charcuterie and cheese enthusiast!
 I am far from being an expert; however, I have indulged in more than my fair share of each, hundreds of varieties across the globe.
 When I sit down for meal, I really enjoy diversity (I guess that’s why I’m such a huge fan of traditional tapas and other small plates that are a current trend that doesn’t seem to be going away, yay!).
 While most people might consider charcuterie and cheese as perfect starters, I sometimes enjoy making them into a delightful, personal entrée (albeit I am willing to share…a bit).
 Gone are the days of simple sausage and cheddar (although still yummy).
 Establishments have expanded their range of offerings to satisfy people’s ever-growing discerning palates.
 Many plates or boards now include beautiful terrines, pâté, confit…and regional, as well as global cheeses made from cow’s, sheep’s, and buffalo’s milk.
 Welcome to my list of Best Charcuterie & Cheese in Austin.

 I have complied a list of about a dozen suggested places to enjoy charcuterie and cheese in and around Austin (including your own home), with varied geographical locations, restaurant styles, and budgets in mind (no particular order).
 By no means is it an exhaustive list!
 Austin has a lot to offer these days.
 If you would like to suggest an addition, please, feel free to do so in the comment section.
 Cheers!